mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 We refer the reader to online sources easily found by searching for the keyword for more on this general topic.
-The final output, which we chose above to give a new symbol name of :code:`d_compute`, is bag containing the processed data.
+The final output, which we chose above to give a new symbol name of :code:`d_compute`, is a list containing the processed data.

 The same construct in Spark, unfortunately, requires a different set of constructs for two reasons:  (1) pyspark demands a functional